 Managing the Plastic Injection Molding Supply Chain

-Working with expert engineers using top-of-the-line plastic injection molding equipment is important, but neither will make a difference if the supply chain breaks down and you can’t receive materials, services, or package shipments on time.
-The supply chain for injection-molded components begins with raw material and component suppliers and moves through manufacturers, distributors, and retailers before a product reaches the end user.
+- Working with expert engineers using top-of-the-line plastic injection molding equipment is important, but neither will make a difference if the supply chain breaks down and you can’t receive materials, services, or package shipments on time.
+The plastic injection molding supply chain begins with raw material and component suppliers and moves through manufacturers, distributors, and retailers before a product reaches the end user.

 Working with an experienced, U.S.-based manufacturer with proven supply chain management skills will help you efficiently monitor supply chains to maintain consistency, cost-effectiveness, and on-time delivery in your business.
 Since 1953, Port Erie Plastics has specialized in plastic injection molding, mold design, tooling transfer, and turnkey manufacturing solutions.
 With the breadth of our service offerings, our team is well-positioned to help optimize your supply chain to provide unparalleled plastic processing solutions.